GraPharm-ML/GraPharm-test/research/index.md

   tooltip: Published works
 ---

-# {% include icon.html %}About GraPharma

-GraPharma emerged from the collaborative efforts of a diverse team of passionate individuals at the D4Gen Hackathon 2024.
-With backgrounds ranging from pharmaceuticals to artificial intelligence and beyond, we united under a common vision: to revolutionize pharmaceutical data analysis and knowledge graph development.

 # {% include icon.html %}Our Mission

-At GraPharma, we are driven by a relentless pursuit of innovation and a shared commitment to uncovering the intricate links between drugs, diseases, pathways, and targets.
-Our mission extends beyond conventional boundaries, aiming to unlock the full potential of pharmaceutical data for purposes such as drug repurposing and beyond.
+At GraPharma, we are propelled by an unwavering dedication to innovation and a collective commitment to unraveling the intricate connections among drugs, diseases, pathways, and targets.
+Our mission transcends traditional boundaries in drug discovery, seeking to unleash the complete potential of pharmaceutical networks for drug repurposing and beyond.

 {% include section.html %}